 Front Fairing for Dumb Irons.
-This is held in position by two spring clips and the electric horn is attached on the underneath side of this.
+On the 4-Scater and Saloon this is held in position by two spring clips and the electric horn is attached on the underneath side of this.
 To remove the fairing it should be lifted from the front underneath the number plate and drawn forward.
 To replace, register the rear end slide back and then general pressure downwards will replace it in position.